-2 bodies found in Central Park in 2 days: Cops
+Bodies found in Central Park lake, reservoir, NYPD says - amNewYork

 A body was found in a Central Park lake Wednesday morning, the second found in the park in two days, according to the NYPD.

-The body belonging to a man was discovered at about 7:30 a.m. in Swan Lake near East 60th Street and East Drive, police said.
+The body belonging to a 36-year-old man was discovered at about 7:30 a.m. in Swan Lake near East 60th Street and East Drive, police said.

-The man has not been identified, pending family notification, and the medical examiner will determine the cause of death, according to authorities.
+The man’s identity has not been released, pending family notification, and the medical examiner will determine the cause of death, according to authorities.
 Police were alerted to the body after receiving a 911 call, they said.

-On Tuesday, another man’s body was found floating in the park’s reservoir, facedown and naked, a law enforcement source said.
+The body found on Wednesday was not as badly decomposed as another body of a man found floating in the park’s reservoir on Tuesday, police said.
+That body was found facedown and naked, a law enforcement source said.
+It was hard to identify the body because of its condition, police said.

-A maintenance worker spotted the body in the water near East 87th Street and East Drive at about 12:40 p.m.
-The body was badly decomposed, making it difficult to identify him, police said.
+On Tuesday, a maintenance worker spotted the body in the water near East 87th Street and East Drive at about 12:40 p.m.

 It was not immediately clear how long the body had been in the water.
 The medical examiner will determine the cause of death.